|Back to Main Print This Page Email to a Friend|

 RSV antibody test

-RSV antibody test is a blood test that measures the levels of antibodies (immunoglobulins) that the body makes after an infection with the respiratory syncytial virus (RSV).
+Respiratory syncytial virus (RSV) antibody test is a blood test that measures the levels of antibodies (immunoglobulins) the body makes after an infection with RSV.

 Respiratory syncytial virus antibody test; RSV serology